 - TrueUSD uses a Proof of Reserve system to ensure that the amount of circulating TUSD tokens match the reserve assets, keeping the value stable.
 To achieve this requires a third party to audit TrustToken’s bank accounts to ensure the reserves match the outstanding tokens.

 New to stablecoins?
 Read our guide on stablecoins and how they work.

-What makes TrueUSD different from other stablecoins?
+What makes TrueUSD different from Tether, USD Coin, and others?

 Like other fiat-backed stablecoins, TrueUSD is also backed 1-to-1 by U.S. dollars which are deposited into an account.
 TrueUSD is a kind of debt certificate that gives the holder the right to redeem it for US dollars.

 However, the mechanics of the issuance and redemption for TrueUSD is different from the two most popular stablecoins, Tether and USD Coin.